kaazing/webrtc/README.md

   coturn -n -a -v --use-auth-secret --realm=demo --static-auth-secret=kaazshared --rest-api-separator=:
   ```

-0. The Gateway will connect to the JMS using the hostname `broker`.
-Therefore add an entry in the `/etc/hosts` file on the machine where the Gateway is running:
+0. Edit the `/etc/hosts` file on the machine where the Gateway will run and add the following:

   ```
-  ?.?.?.? broker
+  a.b.c.d kaazing.example.com broker
+  e.f.g.h coturn
   ```

+  Replace `a.b.c.d` with the IP address of the Gateway host.
+The JMS broker will also run on this machine.

-  where `?.?.?.?` is the IP address of the coTURN server, e.g. `127.0.0.1` if it is the same machine.
+  Replace `e.f.g.h` with the IP address of the machine the TURN server is running on.

-0. The Gateway will connect to your coTURN server using the hostname `coturn`.
-Therefore add an entry in the `/etc/hosts` file on the machine where the Gateway is running:
+0. Edit the `/etc/hosts` file on any machines where you will run the WebRTC client application in a browser and add the following:

   ```
-  ?.?.?.? coturn
+  a.b.c.d kaazing.example.com
   ```

-  where `?.?.?.?` is the IP address of the coTURN server.
+  Replace `a.b.c.d` with the IP address of the Gateway host.

 0. Start the gateway.
-Currently WebRTC is an [early access](https://kaazing.com/doc/5.0/admin-reference/p_configure_gateway_opts/#enable-early-access-features) feature, so you'll need to see the appropriate access flags first.
+Currently WebRTC is an [early access](https://kaazing.com/doc/5.0/admin-reference/p_configure_gateway_opts/#enable-early-access-features) feature, so you'll need to see the appropriate access flags first: `turn.rest` and `turn.proxy`.

   **Windows:**

   ```
+  % cd GATEWAY_HOME
   % set GATEWAY_OPTS=-Dfeature.turn.rest -Dfeature.turn.proxy
-  % GATEWAY_HOME/bin/gateway.start --broker jms
+  % bin/gateway.start --broker jms
   ```

   (Remember to replace `GATEWAY_HOME` with the path where you installed the Gateway.)